substation-beta/ssb_book/src/4_specification.md

 `[translate-z=0]`

-Object translation in room in pixel.
+Geometry translation on plane in pixel.

 #### shear
 `[shear=0,0]`